textbrowser/textbrowser/README.md

 Android and Qt: dialogs and windows should be shown with showMaximized().
 Other methods such as show() will prevent interaction with the interfaces.
 For dialogs: showMaximized() followed by exec(), if necessary.
+QMenu::exec() is fine, however, set the minimum width to the parent's width.
 ```
 ```
 /* Assign awesome color-image to a push button. */